jayelle0609/Medical_App/README.md

 ### 5. Resident Portfolio
 - Visualize resident-specific progress in teaching, ultrasound scans, and resuscitation procedures.
 - Track summative assessments and milestones.
-- Highlight incomplete or pending EPAs in a gentle color palette.
+- Highlight doctors with incomplete or pending EPAs.

 ---
 Note : This app is not exhaustive and does not consist of all compulsory procedures in the Emergency Department Residency Programme.